OlofMorraNavara/TemporalQuestions/README.md

     D -.else.-x A
 ```

-Note that A is still the start activity, layout of Mermaid does not help...
 See [our solution](./overlapping-loops-solution) based on the [continueAsNew API](https://docs.temporal.io/dev-guide/typescript/features#continue-as-new)
 and [example](https://github.com/temporalio/samples-typescript/tree/main/continue-as-new).

 ## How to handle crossing 'loops'?